dougyouch/csv-curl/README.md

 ### CSV File

 A CSV file containing the replacement values to use.
 It must have a header.
-And have a header for all replacement values.
+And have a header for all replacement variables.

 ### Utility